-Stuart Lee holds a Commerce degree from the University of Alberta, is a chartered accountant and possesses more than two decades of experience as a financial and commercial executive, the majority of which has been in the energy, power and utility sectors.
+Stuart Lee, ICD.D joined the Board in 2023.
+Mr. Lee holds a Commerce degree from the University of Alberta, is a chartered accountant and possesses more than two decades of experience as a financial and commercial executive, the majority of which has been in the energy, power and utility sectors.
 Mr. Lee is the retired President and Chief Executive Officer of EPCOR Utilities Inc., one of Canada's top providers of energy and water services and products, providing solutions to customers in Alberta, Ontario, British Columbia and Saskatchewan, and is one of the largest providers of private water utilities in the U.S. Southwest, with operations in Arizona, New Mexico and Texas.
-Mr. Lee has served EPCOR Utilities Inc. as President and Chief Executive Officer since September 1, 2015 and will retire May 31, 2023.
+Mr. Lee served EPCOR Utilities Inc. as President and Chief Executive Officer from September 1, 2015 until he retired May 31, 2023.
 He was instrumental in the growth and operational excellence of the company, adding new geographies and business lines to its portfolio in Canada and the U.S. Before joining EPCOR, Mr. Lee was an executive with Capital Power Corporation for six years, serving as both Senior Vice President of Finance and CFO, as well as Senior Vice President of Corporate Development and Commercial Services.
 Mr. Lee recently completed a term on the Board of STARS Air Ambulance and previously sat on the Board of Directors of Edmonton's Citadel Theatre and the Audit Committee of the University of Alberta.
+Mr. Lee is ICD.D certified and is a Fellow of Chartered Professional Accountants (FCPA, FCA).